frmunoz/ecolottery/README.md

 The two main functions of the package are `coalesc()` and `forward()`.
 You can learn more on how to use them by looking at the [introduction vignette](pkg/vignettes/coalesc_vignette.Rmd).

-If you are interested in using ABC to estimate environmental filtering parameters have a look at the [Barro Colorado vignette](pkg/vignettes/Barro_Colorado.Rmd).
+If you want to see how `coalesc_abc()` allows estimating parameters of community assembly with the ABC approach, have a look at the [Barro Colorado vignette](pkg/vignettes/Barro_Colorado.Rmd).